mate-academy/jv-oop-advanced/README.md

 All figures have
 - **state** - all figures have `color`, but each figure type can also have one or several unique properties (`radius` for circle, `firstLeg` and `secondLeg` for right triangle, and so on).
 - **behavior** - we can obtain the area of any figure and are able to draw it.
-To 'draw' means to print out all information about a figure using `System.out.println()` (you shouldn't override the toString() method for this).
+To 'draw' means to print out all information about site figure using `System.out.println()` (you shouldn't override the toString() method for this).

 Think where you should declare these fields and methods: top-level class/interface / bottom-level classes.